 Chinese money plant isn’t persnickety when it comes to its care.
 However there are a few things you need to keep in mind.

-First, at maturity, the plant reaches about 12 inches tall with an equal width; be sure it has plenty of space to grow.
+First, at maturity, the plant reaches about 12 inches tall with an equal width; be sure it has plenty of space to grow and develop new leaves.
 If Pilea is happy, it may produce small white flowers on pink-tinged stems.
 You can consider your thumb very green if the plant comes into flower.
 That means you’ve done everything right!

 Signs of a healthy plant also include leaves that are a rich green with a crisp texture.
 The petioles (leaf stems) of this plant are naturally long, but if the plant is receiving ample sunlight, they will not be elongated or pale in color.
 Another sign of a healthy Pilea peperomioides is no brown on the outer edges of the leaves.
 Below, I’ll share some information on what it means if the leaf margins turn yellow or brown.